-Better ad targeting and reach: With the help of bidding technology, advertisers have a better view of the ad inventory including the number of impression and demographics of the website visitors.
-Using this data, advertiser can work on their targeting strategy more efficiently.
+Better ad targeting and reach: With the help of bidding technology, advertisers have a better view of the ad inventory including the number of impressions and demographics of the website visitors.
+Using this data, an advertiser can work on their targeting strategy more efficiently.
 With header bidding, it has also become easier for buyers to reach their audience at scale.

 Downsides of Header Bidding